-A DOT Medical Card, also known as a Department of Transportation (DOT) Physical Exam card or Commercial Driver's License (CDL) Medical Card, is required to certify that commercial motor vehicle drivers are physically able to operate their vehicles in accordance with federal regulations.
-Drivers must obtain a medical certification every two years from a certified medical examiner listed on the National Registry of Certified Medical Examiners.
+A DOT Medical Card, also known as a Department of Transportation (DOT) Physical Exam card or Commercial Driver's License (CDL) Medical Card, is required to certify that commercial motor vehicle drivers are physically able to operate their vehicles by federal regulations.
+Drivers must obtain a medical certification from a certified medical examiner listed on the National Registry of Certified Medical Examiners every two years.
 Visit DOT Authority Package, Tips to prepare for 2023 DOT Week filings in minutes.

-The process involves completing an examination and providing documentation regarding any physical or mental conditions that may impact the driver’s ability to drive safely.
-Upon completion of the exam and successful submission of the form, the certified medical examiner will issue a DOT Medical Card to the driver.
+The process involves completing an examination and providing documentation regarding any physical or mental conditions impacting the driver’s ability to drive safely.
+Upon completing the exam and successfully submitting the form, the certified medical examiner will issue a DOT Medical Card to the driver.
 The card must then be presented when renewing or obtaining a CDL license.

 What Do I Need To Do When Getting My DOT Medical Card?